rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 -------------------------------------

 The equals method is widely used.
-Some usages can cause due to the right-hand side of the method object reference being null.
+Some usages can cause `NullPointerException` due to the right-hand side of the method object reference being null.
 When using the `equals` method to compare some variable to a String Literal, developers could overcome null point errors by allowing the string literal to call the `equals` method because a string literal is never